SilasRobitschko/SWNeural/Readme.md

 ```
 **Note:** Training can be resource-intensive.
 For multi-process data loading, it may be necessary to increase the system's limit for open file descriptors (e.g., `ulimit -n 4096` on Linux/macOS).

-The data generator logic can be found in `train/datagenerator.py`.
+The network architecture can be found in `train/model.py` whereas the logic to generate the training dataset is located in `train/dataset.py`.

 ### Further Information

-The reference data in `simdata/` was generated with Grand Canonical Monte Carlo simulations using the [MBD](https://gitlab.uni-bayreuth.de/bt306964/mbd) software package.
+The reference data in `simdata/cluster_03_12_24` was generated with Grand Canonical Monte Carlo simulations using the [MBD](https://gitlab.uni-bayreuth.de/bt306964/mbd) software package.

+The folder `train/mbd` and the script `train/runanalyzer.py` are used to process the reference data.

+The corresponding utility functions are available in `train/utils.py` and `scripts/utils.py`.